Ontario and Canada Legal Rights Explained

 (a) Overview

-Welfare policy assumes that the claimant must not only provide the "information" that the law requires, but also that they must 'VERIFY' it - in practice almost always a demand for some sort of third party documentary "evidence" substantiating the information (leases, rent receipts, cheque stubs, bank statements, etc).
-A simple example would be the giving of a Social Insurance Number (SIN) (information) versus the providing of an original SIN card (verification of information, or evidence) - welfare wants the card as well as the information.
+Welfare policy assumes that the claimant must not only provide the "information" that the law requires, but also that they must verify it - in practice almost always a demand for some sort of third-party documentary "evidence" substantiating the information (ie. government-issued cards, leases, rent receipts, cheque stubs, bank statements, etc).
+A simple example of the contrast is the giving of a Social Insurance Number (SIN) (information) versus the providing of an original SIN card (verification of information, or evidence) - welfare wants the card (and to keep a copy) as well as the information.

 (b) s.7 Act

-So let's look at that whole passage that was quoted in s.1 ("Overview") above (emphasis added):
+So let's have another look at that whole passage that was quoted in s.1 ("Overview") above (emphasis added):

 No person is eligible for income assistance unless,